 Performance Thinking is built around a concept called “The Performance Chain”, which helps make the connection between a team member’s (or a group’s) workplace behaviors and the business results they influence.
 The Performance Chain explains that understanding human performance requires understanding what business results are valuable to an organization, what work outputs affect those results, how people behave as they produce those work outputs, and what behavioral influences affect their behaviors.
 Once you have that baseline understanding, you can then focus on adjusting behavioral influences in a meaningful way to drive positive change that ultimately creates value for the business.

-A subset of the Performance Chain is the Six Boxes® Model.
+Another model in the Performance Thinking arsenal is the Six Boxes® Model.
 This model organizes behavioral influences that affect workplace behavior into six categories for analysis—Expectations and Feedback, Tools and Resources, Consequences and Incentives, Skills and Knowledge, Selection and Assignment, and Motives and Preferences.
 Certified Performance Thinking Practitioners work through these boxes to find opportunities for improvement that will help specific team members be better equipped to create high-quality work outputs, and in turn, more value for the business.
 Issues identified in any of the six boxes could prove to be the true cause of performance deficits, showcasing why jumping to a “fix” like training may not prove to be the best investment of time and money.

 What Does It Look Like to Apply Performance Thinking?